 The employer's duty of care also applies in the home office.
 It is important to take on the same advisory function as in the office.
 Does the workplace meet the requirements of an optimal workplace from an ergonomic point of view?
 Are working, rest and break times observed?
 What is the personal situation and work organisation at home?
 Especially in stressful times, it is important for leaders to ensure the well-being and thus also the performance of their employees.
 Clear boundaries should be drawn between job and private life.
 At the same time, it can make sense to make working hours more flexible, for example by shifting working hours to the evening hours when children are at home in the afternoon and concentration suffers as a result.
 It is important to perceive the needs of the employees and to combine them with the requirements of the job.

 Even if working together from a distance is unfamiliar and challenging at the beginning, it brings a new perspective on work processes and communication in the team.
 Once the first steps have been taken, the framework conditions defined and initial experiences made, the home office becomes more attractive, accepted and significant.
 As various studies also show that the performance of employees in the home office increases, companies and employees can only gain from this form of cooperation.

 Companies that recognise the opportunity and take the time to prepare their managers for the task of putting the full focus on their team will be well prepared for New Work and the future labour market.
-As described at the beginning, we at ARTS have been working together successfully in this form for a long time and our HR ARTiSts are intensively engaged in employee motivation and leadership.
+As described at the beginning, we at ARTS have been working together successfully in this form for a long time.
 We would be pleased to support you with further impulses for communication and work organisation.